Michael-Otieno/kib-hub/README.md

 ## Features
 - Register,Login, and Logout a user
 - Get all list of registered user
-- Get all list of land owners and also be able to perform CRUD on land owners
-- Get all list of land information and also perform CRUD on land information
+- Get all list of properties and perform CRUD on properties

 ## Requirements